getodk/docs/odkx-src/scan-form-designer-using.rst

 .. image:: /img/scan-form-designer/edit-fields-menu.*
   :alt: Editing Data Fields in Scan Form Designer

-There are seven different field inputs that are supported by the ODK Scan Form Designer.
+There are seven different field inputs that are supported by the ODK-X Scan Form Designer.
 Two of these field do NOT support digitization:

   - :ref:`Text Box <scan-form-using-adding-fields-text-box>`
   - :ref:`Text <scan-form-using-adding-fields-text>`